entroform/playground/README.md

 # 🧶 Playground

-Testing environment for fun and discovery!
+Space playground for fun, testing, and discovery!